shamahdev/gsuite-desktop-client/README.md

 These are list of things you need to do before you have your own copy of this repository up and running

 ## Get A Copy
 Before you run this project, of course you need to have a local copy of this repository in your machine, duhh.
-To do that you need to Fork then Clone this repository.
+To do that you need to Fork then Clone this repository.<br>
 <sub>If you need some documentation of how to Fork and Clone a repository please read</sub> <sup>[[1]](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)</sup>
 ## Prerequisites
 These are some applications/tools you need to have